projectPythonator/cybersecurity_ctf_stuff/L_References/info.md

-This file will hold the places I used for info and inspiration.
+This file will hold the places I used for info and inspiration.  will add more as I find more things

-Day 1 quick search links

 github links
 https://github.com/Rajchowdhury420/CTF-CheatSheet